 3 Quick Relaxing Meditations to Relieve Anxiety and Stress

-Here are 3 simple— and even fun— “meditations” that can help you quickly reduce your anxiety in stressful situations.
+Here are 3 simple—and even fun— “meditations” that can help you quickly reduce your anxiety in stressful situations and lift your mood.
 They involve breathing, smiling, and laughter.

 1. 4-7-8 Breathing Meditation

 Breathing exercises like 4-7-8 breathing exercise your diaphragm (which tightens up with stress), slow your heart rate, and stimulate your vagus nerve.

 Your vagus nerve runs from your gut to your brain.
 Research shows that vagus nerve stimulation reduces fear and anxiety.
 It is thought to cause the release of hormones and neurotransmitters (ie serotonin) that assist in relaxation and a sense of wellbeing.

 To begin, stand or sit up straight.
 Exhale to expel all the air in your lungs to start a fresh cycle of breathing.

 Touch your tongue to the roof of your mouth just behind your top teeth and leave it there for the whole exercise.

 The 4: close your mouth and quietly breathe in through your nose to a count of 4

 The 7: hold your breath for a count of 7

 The 8: exhale through your mouth for a count of 8 (allow your breath to make sound as it comes out)